Mallick17/AWS-S3/README.md

    - **Enabled**: This is used to lower encryption costs when using AWS Key Management Service (KMS) encryption.
 It helps reduce the number of calls to KMS, which can save money.

 ### Intelligent-Tiering Archive Configurations
 Enable objects stored in the Intelligent-Tiering storage class to tier-down to the Archive Access tier or the Deep Archive Access tier which are optimized for objects that will be rarely accessed for long periods of time.
-Learn more
+[Learn more](https://docs.aws.amazon.com/console/s3/intelligent-tiering)
    - **No archive configurations**: Intelligent-Tiering is a storage class in S3 that automatically moves objects to cheaper storage tiers based on their access patterns.
 Here, no objects are set to move to cheaper archive storage.

 ### Server access logging
+Log requests for access to your bucket.
+Use CloudWatch to check the health of your server access logging.
+[Learn more](https://docs.aws.amazon.com/console/s3/cloudtrail-logging)
+   - **Disabled**: Server access logging logs requests made to your bucket (who accessed the data, when, and from where).
+This can be useful for auditing and security.
+Since it’s disabled, access logs are not being recorded.

+### AWS CloudTrail data events
+- CloudTrail supports logging Amazon S3 object-level API operations, such as `GetObject`, `DeleteObject`, and `PutObject`.
+These events are called data events.
+CloudTrail data events provide information about object-level requests.
+- You can use the CloudTrail console to configure CloudTrail data events for objects in an S3 general purpose bucket or for objects in an S3 directory bucket.
+In the CloudTrail console, you can enable data events for all of the buckets of each bucket type in your account.
+For step-by-step instructions, see [Creating a trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-a-trail-using-the-console-first-time.html?icmpid=docs_console_unmapped) in the AWS CloudTrail User Guide.
+- For general purpose buckets or directory buckets with high workloads, you can quickly generate thousands of logs in a short amount of time.
+We recommend that you create a lifecycle configuration for your AWS CloudTrail data event general purpose buckets.
+Configure the lifecycle configuration to periodically remove log files after the period of time that you need to audit them.